buildo/react-flexview/docs/API-Overview.md

 - `className`
 - `style`

-In the following chapters we’re going to study each of these groups.
+In the following chapters we’re going to study each group.